Explore our trips...

 - 28 Jun - 14 Jul 2017 Early summer in Kazakhstan, the perfect time to ride amongst the wild flowers and up in to the mountains.
 UPDATE April 2017: Guaranteed departure.
 Are you intrepid enough to join Robert, Tom, Mary, Freya, Linnea, Sarah, and Joep, on this exploratory trek?
 Three places available.

 - 25 Jul - 10 Aug 2017 Summer is peaking, and the countryside is a hive of activity as local people bring in the hay.
 Very nice of them to cut the grass to create perfect galloping meadows.
-UPDATE April 2017: This is a guaranteed departure.
-Join Julia, Elke, Michael, Anna, and Lisa in Kazakhstan.
-Five places available.
+UPDATE June 2017: This is a guaranteed departure.
+Join Julia, Elke, Michael, Anna, Doris, Leyla, Brett, Veronique, and Lisa in Kazakhstan.
+One place available.

 After the success of our first trek in 2015, we returned to the far east of Kazakhstan in 2016, a beautiful and rarely visited region of forests, lakes and high mountains.
 Close to the Russian and Chinese borders, this remote wilderness area is best explored by riding and using pack horses.
 Perfect for a Zavkhan Trekking expedition.